projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center

 -  The RTC command contains a relative time but not an absolute time.
--  SOS lifecycle service will re-compute the time offset before it is sent to the IOC firmware.
+-  Service VM lifecycle service will re-compute the time offset before it is sent to the IOC firmware.

 .. figure:: images/ioc-image10.png